 When Should Cryotherapy Be Used?

-Although cancerous lesions can be removed using cryotherapy, it is not recommended to use the process for the removal of malignant melanoma, the most common kind of skin cancer.
+Although cancerous lesions can be removed using cryotherapy, it is not recommended to use the process for the removal of malignant melanoma, typically the deadliest form of skin cancer.
 Sometimes, cryotherapy is not an appropriate choice of treatment because of the spots where the warts or lesions are located; sensitive areas of skin on the face should particularly be avoided.

-Cryotherapy is a great alternative to surgery for older people who need abnormal cells removed, especially if they may be too ill to undergo surgery.
+Cryotherapy can be a great alternative to surgery for older people who need abnormal cells removed, especially if they may be too ill to undergo surgery.
 There is a small risk of scarring after the use of cryotherapy, which is another good reason to avoid using it on facial lesions.

 What Does Cryotherapy Involve?